CharityWatch's rating of Boy & Girls Clubs of America (National Office) is for the 501(c)(3) national organization, tax ID #13-5562976.

-Not included in the rating are the subsidiary alliance organizations of Boys & Girls Clubs of America (the vast majority of which are 501(c)(4) social welfare organizations), or the autonomously operated, chartered local member Boys & Girls Clubs.
+Not included in the rating are the subsidiary alliance organizations of Boys & Girls Clubs of America (the vast majority of which are 501(c)(4) tax-exempt, social welfare organizations) or the autonomously operated, chartered local member Boys & Girls Clubs.

 "The accompanying [audited] consolidated financial statements include the financial position and operating results of BGCA's subsidiary alliance organizations located throughout the U.S. These alliance organizations are organized under either Section 501(c)(4) or Section 501(c)(3) of the Internal Revenue Code and were formed primarily to meet certain state statutory reporting requirements.
 Certain members of BGCA's senior management serve as members of the governing boards for certain of these alliance organizations.
-Such subsidiary alliance organizations numbered 51 at both December 31, 2017 and 2016.
+Such subsidiary alliance organizations numbered 53 and 52 at December 31, 2019 and 2018, respectively.

-Regarding the question: For officers, directors, trustees, key employees and highest compensated employees, did the organization pay or accrue any compensation contingent on the revenues of the organization?
-(Schedule J, Part I, Line 5a):
+Regarding the payment or accrual of any compensation to officers, directors, trustees, key employees and highest compensated employees contingent on the revenues of the organization (Schedule J, Part I, Line 5a):

 BGCA has a pay at-risk program that holds back a portion of the person's pay opportunity until multiple, stretch performance criteria are met.
 None of the pay at risk will be earned by any one person until a pre-established level of financial performance is attained, ensuring that we have the financial resources to meet the objectives of our mission, first and foremost.
-BGCA met the financial performance criteria for the 2016 calendar year and persons listed in Section VII, Part A [Compensation of Officers, Directors, Trustees, Key Employees, Highest Compensated Employees, and Independent Contractors], received a portion of this pay at risk in 2017.
+BGCA met the financial performance criteria for the 2019 calendar year and persons listed in Section VII, Part A [Compensation of Officers, Directors, Trustees, Key Employees, and Highest Compensated Employees], received a portion of this pay at risk in 2020.
 The payment was based on multiple factors in addition to revenue, including organizational and individual performance goals that were pre-established and board-approved at the beginning of the year."